Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Fixed-class wall-crossing recursion

 \section{Fixed-class wall-crossing recursion}

 The categorical wall-crossing is performed at fixed numerical class.
-The point is that the one-parameter family $c\mapsto\mprime_{H,c}$ has only finitely many walls for a given class, and each adjacent wall is governed by a fixed reduced Hilbert polynomial slice in the sense of Bojko \cite{Bojko}.
+The one-parameter family $c\mapsto\mprime_{H,c}$ has finitely many walls for a given class, and the destabilizing $d=0$ factors at an adjacent wall all have the reduced Hilbert polynomial determined by that wall.

+We spell out the notation used in the wall-crossing formula~\eqref{eq:wall-crossing-recursion}.
+Let \(\mathfrak M\) be the moduli stack of objects in the fixed-source Pairs category \(\mathcal B_{E_N}\).
+Following Joyce's construction of rigidified moduli stacks for Pairs categories, let

+be the projective-linear rigidification, namely the rigidification of the open substack of nonzero objects by the central scalar automorphisms \(\Gm\); see \cite[\S5.8]{JoyceSurf} for the Pairs-stack construction and \cite[\S4.1]{JoyceWC} for the rigidified stack used in homological wall-crossing.